carpentries/instructor-training/episodes/06-feedback.md

 ## Give Us Feedback

-Write one thing you learned this so far in this training that you found useful on your blue sticky note, and one question you have about the material on the yellow.
+Write one thing you learned so far in this training that you found useful on your blue sticky note, and one question you have about the material on the yellow.
 Do *not* put your name on the notes: this is meant to be anonymous feedback.
 Add your notes to the pile by the door as